 E-books are different in nature to printed books.
 It’s a different production process, with less to do, but a different set of criteria and limitations.
 You need to present your finished files in the right way, to ensure successful publication and a good reader experience.

 It is important to clarify, at this point, what is meant by the term ‘e-book’.
 This article refers, specifically, to the type of e-book that allows content to reflow on the reading device.
 PDFs, for example, have fixed layouts.
 Whilst fixed-layout e-books can be effective, sales platforms like Amazon KDP only accept them for children’s picture-books.

 The cover for your e-book will be a front cover on its own, and possibly a back cover too.
 Your publishing platform of choice will have a specification for the optimum pixel dimensions of your cover image(s).
 Go for the largest image(s) you can, but don’t exceed the maximum size allowed.

 The colour model for e-books is RGB, which has a greater range than print’s CMYK model.
-It is wise to create your cover image from CMYK print artwork if you have a printed version.
+It is wise, therefore, to create your cover image from CMYK print artwork if you have a printed version.
 This is so your printed cover and e-book cover will be the best match they can be to each other.
-Your e-book’s cover will probably look less vibrant in print if you do it the other way around.
+Your e-book’s cover will probably look less vibrant in print, if you do it the other way around.

 Your e-book text content